Michuu93/google-cloud-function-comparison/README.md

-# Google Coud Functions comparison
+# Google Coud Functions Comparison

 ## How to run